menu

 Demographics

-The education level of Hillside citizens is a little higher than the average for US cities and towns: 24.58% of adults in Hillside have at least a bachelor's degree.
+The population of Hillside overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Hillside, 24.58% have at least a bachelor's degree.

 Hillside is an extremely ethnically-diverse village.
 The people who call Hillside home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hillside residents report their race to be Black or African-American, followed by White.
 Hillside also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 31.15% of the village’s residents.
 Important ancestries of people in Hillside include Irish, African, German, Polish, and Italian.